-In the both the New Thought movement and the New Age, they believe that there is only One Source and we are all an individuation of/from that Source.
+In both the New Thought and the New Age movements, they believe that there is only One Source and we are all an individuation of/from that Source.

 One of the tenets of the New Age movement is a belief in reincarnation; whereas the New Thought philosophy doesn’t so much promote reincarnation as it believes that the Soul is Eternal and all One.
 New Thought focuses more on the here-and-now rather than what happens after death.